Jesús María Satrústegui

-Jesús María Satrústegui Azpiroz (born 12 February 1954) is a Spanish retired footballer who played as a striker.
+Jesús María Satrústegui Azpiroz (born 12 February 1954) is a Spanish former professional footballer who played as a striker.

 Club career

 Satrústegui was born in Pamplona, Navarre.
-However, he played his entire professional career in the Basque Country, solely representing Real Sociedad.
+However, he spent his entire professional career in the Basque Country, solely representing Real Sociedad.
 With the team, he scored 133 La Liga goals – a club record that stood for several decades – in 297 matches, contributing solidly to their league wins in 1981 and 1982, totalling 29 goals while playing alongside the likes of namesake Jesús María Zamora.

 After a serious knee injury in a match against Real Zaragoza in November 1982 (meniscus, anterior cruciate ligament), Satrústegui never fully recovered and retired at the end of the 1985–86 season, aged 32.

 International career

-Satrústegui earned 32 caps and scored eight goals for the Spain national team, and represented his country at UEFA Euro 1980 and the 1982 FIFA World Cup, retiring from international play immediately after the last second group stage game, a 0–0 draw against England – this would also be Zamora's last appearance.
+Satrústegui earned 32 caps and scored eight goals for the Spain national team, and represented his country at UEFA Euro 1980 and the 1982 FIFA World Cup, retiring from international play immediately after the last second group-stage game, a 0–0 draw against England – this would also be Zamora's last appearance.

+On 25 March 1981, both Satrústegui and Zamora were on target as their team ran victors for the first time ever at Wembley Stadium, countering Glenn Hoddle's equaliser.